Elections Canada Audit Committee Terms of Reference (2018–19)

 All members of the Audit Committee are appointed by the CEO.
 Members are selected in a manner whereby their collective abilities, knowledge and experience allow the Committee to carry out its duties competently and effectively.

-The CEO will chair the Committee.
+The CEO will chair the Committee as per the decision mentioned above.

-The chair of the Audit Committee has the following responsibilities:
+The Chair of the Audit Committee has the following responsibilities:

 - Propose a plan to the Committee to ensure that it addresses its annual and ongoing responsibilities and that meetings are scheduled based on requirements.